Lucaa8/mc_tower/README.md

 | *A player buying items at their spawn — and yes, empty potion bottles are automatically removed!* |

 ## The Upgrade System
-The upgrade system is simple: players can spend a significant amount of money on certain items, but unlike temporary gear, these items are kept after death.
+The upgrade system is simple: players can spend a significant amount of money on certain items, but unlike other gear, these items are kept after death.

 This allows players to focus on their preferred playstyle:
 - A player who pushes aggressively and aims to score points may invest in upgrading an axe and pickaxe to break into the enemy pool faster.